 Local police weren't interested because a crime is only judged to have happened at point of sale (ie at the fraudster's location).
 As John explains: "Because purchases had been made by a UK-wide ring of criminals, it was too big a task to file reports at every local police authority and nothing would have happened anyway, because the individual transactions were low value."

 The stolen products had all been paid for on John's own credit cards, because as a new customer, he couldn't open an account with them.
-And because the sales were 'cardholder not present' (CNP), as the merchant, he was 100 per cent liable.
+And because the sales were 'cardholder not present' (CNP), as the merchant, he was 100% liable.

 John adds: "Early in September 2002, on the verge of bankruptcy, I was sitting with my dog at home when the full enormity of what had happened sunk in.
 I had to decide whether to carry on or go back to a 'proper' job working for someone else.
 But I picked myself up, dusted myself down, resolved not to trust anyone in future and got on with it."

 The run of misfortune didn't stop, however.
-In March 2005, the alarmed and barred warehouse Stinky Ink had just moved into in Shropshire was burgled and John's entire stock was stolen.
+In March 2005, Stinky Ink's new warehouse in Shropshire was burgled and John's entire stock was stolen.
 As a commercial incident, says John, the police were again not interested, despite the total value of the products being £50,000.
 Thankfully, the stock was insured.

-Stinky Ink used Sellerdeck software to built its website, which now generates 250 or more orders a day, each worth an average of £45.
-The site, designed by John's teenage son, makes it incredibly easy and quick for visitors to find and buy what they need.
+Stinky Ink used Sellerdeck software to built its website, which has now handled over 100,000 orders.
+The site, originally designed by John's teenage son, makes it incredibly easy and quick for visitors to find and buy what they need.

 Orders are processed rapidly.
 "We can pick, pack and dispatch an order within one minute.
 I want to exceed the service I expect when I shop online and believe that we provide an exceptional service.
 If any order is hanging around for more than a short while I get really cross."